neoremind/fluent-validator/README.md

 #### 2.8.6 RuntimeValidateException

-Last but not least, a RuntimeValidateException will be threw out containing the root cause exception from the `doValidate()` method.
-You can try-catch or handle it on your own.
+Last but not least, if there is any exception that is not handled, a RuntimeValidateException will be threw out containing the root cause exception from the `doValidate()` method.

+If there is any exception that re-throw from `onException()` or `onUncaughtException()` method, a RuntimeValidateException wrapping the new cause will be threw out.

+You can try-catch or handle it with Spring AOP feature on your own.

 ## 3. JSR 303 - Bean Validation support